 Students’ Responses

 Figure 4 reports the results of the participating students’ (IG and CG groups) evaluations of the success of the workshops.
 The students’ ratings indicated that they generally liked the lesson, enjoyed meeting the scientists, learned new science stuff, and also learned new words in their heritage language.
 Regarding the (open) question about what they liked most and what they learned, students mostly described their increased knowledge in STEM (e.g., “I liked everything; I learned things about the earth, the atmosphere, the brain”; “I liked learning about cells a lot”) as well as meeting and interacting with the scientists (e.g., “I most liked knowing what a scientist does”; “I liked today's class because I learned a lot about the things scientists do.
 And now I know different types of scientists”).
-A complete list of students’ answers as well as a summary and categorization of those answers is provided in the Online Supplemental Material (Tables 1 and 3).
+A complete list of students’ answers is provided in Table 1 in the Online Supplemental Material.
+A summary and categorization of those answers is provided in Table 5.

 Scientists’ Responses

 Figure 5 reports the results of the STEM professionals’ ratings of workshop success.
 The results indicate that the STEM professionals mostly agreed that the workshops ran on schedule, everyone seemed to be happy after the workshop, and the speed-dating format worked well.
 The STEM professionals also reported their perceptions of the impact of the workshop.
 For example, they mentioned that the students engaged well with the materials or activities that they prepared or that the students learned a lot of new scientific concepts or were interested in them as a person and as a STEM professional.
 The STEM professionals also reported their adaptability to the context.
 For instance, they mostly agreed that they asked questions and waited for answers, emphasized important vocabulary to help students learn new words and concepts, or conversed in the workshop’s language (Portuguese) as much as possible.
 They also reported their perceptions of the outcomes of the workshops.
 Here, they strongly agreed that participating in the workshops helped the students use and develop their heritage language skills in a new setting or connect science to their everyday lives.
 Regarding the (open) question about what they enjoyed most in the workshop, the STEM professionals primarily mentioned the students’ interest and questions (e.g., “I enjoyed listening to the young participants’ questions and realized once more how important it is to work with future generations and help them dream about and achieve what they want to be”), their interactions with the students (“The interaction with the audience and their curiosity”), as well as doing scientific outreach (e.g., “The chance to look back at my work, find a way to simplify it, and be able to communicate a message”).
-A complete list of STEM professionals’ answers as well a summary and categorization of those answers is provided in the Online Supplemental Material (Tables 2 and 4).
+A complete list of STEM professionals’ answers is provided in the Online Supplemental Material (Table 2).
+A summary and categorization of the answers is provided in Table 6.

 Comparison of the Pretests and Immediate Posttests